krkn-chaos/krkn/utils/chaos_recommender/README.md

 ## Pre-requisites

 - Openshift Or Kubernetes Environment where the application is hosted
-- Access to the telemetry data via the exposed Prometheus endpoint
+- Access to the metrics via the exposed Prometheus endpoint
-- Python3
+- Python3.9

 ## Usage